TheGodRX/Research-Chemicals-2/README.md

 ---

-**Note**: Adjust the amount of colorant and MCC as needed to fine-tune the appearance and texture of the pellets.
+**Note**: Adjust the amount of colorant and CMC as needed to fine-tune the appearance and texture of the pellets.
 Ensure all ingredients are properly measured and mixed to maintain the quality and effectiveness of the final product.